curiousest/curiousest.github.io/_drafts/2020-01-27-fitness-intro.md

 <h3>Where to go next</h3>
 </td>
 <td>
 It was difficult for me to find and trust diet information on the internet.
-The fastest way to get to a foundation is to first spend a few hours learning from a professional: a dietician or personal trainer.
+The fastest way to get to a foundation is to spend a few hours learning from a professional: a dietician or personal trainer.
 After that, try different approaches to your diet and measure results.
 </td>
 <td>
 <ol>